The aim was song by Robert Frost – Complete Poem Explanation | Summary & Analysis

 The central idea of the poem The Aim Was Song is that human creativity has the power to transform raw and untamed nature into beautiful and meaningful art.
 Robert Frost uses the wind as a symbol of natural energy that initially exists without direction or artistic purpose.
 Before man intervenes, the wind blows loudly and wildly through rough places.
 It is free but lacks harmony and meaning.
 When man arrives, he recognizes that the wind’s true purpose is to become song.
 Through careful effort and control, he shapes the wind using his breath and gives it rhythm and balance.
 This transformation symbolizes the creative process itself.
 Frost shows that art requires imagination, patience, and discipline.
 He also emphasizes the partnership between human intelligence and natural forces.
 The poem teaches that beauty often comes from shaping something ordinary into something extraordinary.
 Ultimately, the aim of creativity is to reveal hidden beauty and meaning.

 Q2.
-How does Robert Frost use symbolism in the poem?
+How does Robert Frost use symbolism in the poem “The aim was song” by Robert Frost?

 Answer: